timothycdc/tchungblog/exampleSite/content/blog/cs50ai-chapter-1-knowledge.md

 >
 > Q: Harry will go for a run today.

-Say we also **know** that P → Q, then we know that on rain-free days, Harry would surely go for a run.
+Given we **know** that P → Q, then we know that on rain-free days, Harry would surely go for a run.
 If it did not rain, but Harry did not go for a run, then the sentence  P → Q is false, because the conditions met for P did not affect the outcome Q.

 On days where it rained (P is false), it does not matter whether Harry went for a run or not, the sentence  P → Q .
 This is the interesting part – because there is no **contradiction** between P and Q, True can be returned.